 Tasting Authentic Flavors:

-While there are numerous restaurants in Rio that serve Brazilian cuisine, there’s something special about eating a meal you’ve prepared yourself.
+While numerous restaurants in Rio serve Brazilian cuisine, there’s something special about eating a meal you’ve prepared yourself.
 Tourists get to taste authentic flavors in their most genuine form, especially when guided by a local expert.

 Alternative to Nightlife: